PFython/AWSOM/README.md

     python -m pip install AWSOM --upgrade --user

 ## 3. BASIC USE

-The main workflow currently supported is for XDCAM footage commonly used with Sony video cameras.
+`AWSOM` currently supports XDCAM footage (commonly used with Sony video cameras).
+More formats will be added soon, or feel free to get involved and contribute one!

 1. Connect and power on your camera/storage device